jamesyang124/linkit/README.md

 ### Done Work & Notes

+12/15/2014

+- Add `Rack::Deflator` before `ActionDispatch::Static` for encoding response as gzip compression.
+- Replace `u100.png` and `u40.png` to data uri.
+- Precompile assets and refine redundant js code, always put embedly preview in last line of the script.
+- Customize Kaminari paginator to always display none.

 12/14/2014

+- Hash in Sidekiq, use string as key instead of symbols.
+Sidekiq only use simple JSON types.
 - fix error in scroll top js code, store image that file size less than 32767 bytes by data-uri foramt, o.w. upload to AWS.

 12/13/2014